kontent-ai/delivery-sdk-net/README.md

 For list of supported transformations and more information visit the Kentico Delivery API reference at <https://developer.kenticocloud.com/v1/reference?#image-transformation>.

+## Resilience capabilities
+By default, the SDK uses a retry logic (policy) thanks to `DeliveryOptions.EnableResilienceLogic` being set to `true`.
+It can be disabled.
+The default policy retries the HTTP requests if the following status codes are returned:

+* `RequestTimeout`
+* `InternalServerError`
+* `BadGateway`
+* `ServiceUnavailable`
+* `GatewayTimeout`

+The default policy retries requests for 5 times, totalling to 6 overall attempts, before a `DeliveryException` is thrown.
+The number of attempts can be configured via `DeliveryOptions.MaxRetryAttempts`.
+The consecutive attempts are delayed in an exponential way, i.e. after 2<sup>2</sup> * 100 milliseconds, 2<sup>3</sup> * 100 milliseconds and so on.

+The default resilience policy is implemented using the [Polly](https://github.com/App-vNext/Polly) library.
+You can also implement your own Polly policy wrapped in your own `IResiliencePolicyProvider` instance and plug it as an optional parameter into the constructor of `DeliveryClient` anytime.

 ## Using the KenticoCloud.Delivery.Rx reactive library

 The [DeliveryObservableProxy class](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoCloud.Delivery.Rx/DeliveryObservableProxy.cs) provides a reactive way of retrieving Kentico Cloud content.